benfjohnson/developer-dot/certification/avatax/use-tax.md

 			<td>Identify unique reference to vendor (Vendor ID< Vendor Number, etc.) in the Customer/Vendor Code API parameter.</td>
 		</tr>
 		<tr>
-			<td>Suggested</td>
+			<td>Conditional</td>
 			<td>Exemption Number</td>
-			<td>Provide functionality to assign the buyer's exemption number to the vendor, indicating all purchases from this vendor are exempt.</td>
+			<td>When vendor record has a dedicated exemption number field on the vendor record and/or its address records, provide functionality to assign the buyer's exemption number to the vendor, indicating purchases made from this vendor and/or to one of the buyer's ship-to0 addresses are exempt.</td>
 		</tr>
 		<tr>
 			<td>Suggested</td>